Learn how to make art prints for Etsy. Get tips for creating art prints to sell, whether you want to sell physical copies or digital downloads.

 Using Elements the Correct Way

 The first thing you want to do is to buy the correct license.
-You are a business, so you want to buy the commercial license.
-It's usually only a few dollars more.
+You are a business, so you want to buy a commercial license.
+It’s usually only a few dollars more.

 You cannot buy an image and re-sell it as is.